davidwickerhf/project-proposal/README.md

     stego_img.save(output_path, format="PNG")
 ```

-### 3.2 DCT-Based Embedding
+#### 3.2 DCT-Based Embedding

 **Algorithm:** The image is partitioned into non-overlapping 8×8 pixel blocks.
 For each block, a 2D Discrete Cosine Transform (DCT-II) is applied, yielding 64 frequency coefficients.
-Mid-frequency coefficients at zigzag scan positions 10–54 are selected for embedding — these are perceptually less critical than DC and low-frequency components but more robust than high-frequency components that are highly sensitive to noise.
+Mid-frequency coefficients at zigzag scan positions 10–54 are selected for embedding; these are perceptually less critical than DC and low-frequency components but more robust than high-frequency components that are highly sensitive to noise.

 Embedding uses **Quantization Index Modulation (QIM)**.
 For a coefficient $C_i$, step size $\Delta$, and message bit $b \in \{0, 1\}$: